Miss France 2010

-Miss France 2010, the 63rd Miss France pageant, was held in Nice, Provence-Alpes-Côte d'Azur on December 5, 2009.
-Malika Ménard of Normandy was crowned Miss France 2010 by the outgoing titleholder Chloé Mortaud of Albigeois Midi-Pyrénées, who was 5th runner-up at Miss Universe 2009 and 3rd runner-up at Miss World 2009.
+Miss France 2010 was the 63rd Miss France pageant, held at the Palais Nikaïa in Nice, Provence-Alpes-Côte d'Azur, France, on 5 December 2009.
+Malika Ménard of Normandy was crowned by Chloé Mortaud of Albigeois Midi-Pyrénées at the end of the event.

 For the first time since 1987, Miss France was chosen by viewer voting, after the five finalists had been announced during the live broadcast.
 Only the judges had selected the five finalists out of the top twelve.

 The 37 contestants traveled to Martinique for fashion shoots, videos and interviews, from 13 to 21 November.